benglynn/notes/README.md

 npm run dev # dev-server on localhost:3000
 ```

-Experimenting with the web audio API.
+Experimenting with the web audio and MIDI APIs.